-When I was a child I wasn’t aware or never attuned myself to my physical problems.
-I never honed in on the fact that those problems somehow made me different.
-I was aware that there were differences in my arms, legs and feet, but never understood what it all meant.
+As a child, I wasn’t aware of my physical or emotional difficulties, so never attuned myself to them.
+I never homed-in on the fact that those difficulties made me different.
+I was aware that there was a difference in my leg mass and foot, but never understood what it all meant.

-As children, we’re normally attuned to the differences, probably more than adults.
-If a child sees another child who is overweight that child will say something like “look mum that girl’s fat.”
-I’m not even sure what my peers saw or thought.
+As children, we’re normally attuned to people’s appearances more than adults.
+For example, if a child sees another child who is overweight that child will say something like “look mum that girl’s fat.”
+I’m not sure what my peers saw or thought, but I somehow adjusted.

 - Believe in yourself.
 Use your uniqueness to move around your life.
 Don’t let the fact that you are different hold you back.
-Being able to overcome adversity will not only inspire you to do more, but will inspire others seeing the difference in you;
+Being able to overcome adversity will not only inspire you, but will also inspire others seeing the difference in you;

-- Choose to have people around you who will support you unconditionally, whilst you work on your challenges.
+- Choose to have people around you who will support you unconditionally.

-I think as individuals we are all unique, but those who have a disability and are different are even more unique.
-It’s okay to be different.
-I think we should embrace and celebrate ‘being different.’
+Of course, as individuals we are all unique, but those who have a disability and are different, are even more unique and that’s okay.
+Society needs to embrace and celebrate people who are ‘different.’

-Being different has taught me about humility, it’s taught me how to reach out, it’s taught me about expression, it’s taught me about resilience and has taught me how to be a better person.
+My disability and being different has taught me about humility, it has taught me about expression, it has taught me about resilience and to recognise other people’s struggles.
+It has taught me how to be a better more compassionate person.

-It’s also taught me about empathy, compassion, tolerance and about being kind.
+It has also taught me about empathy, tolerance and about being kind.